Skip to content ↓

 Work Experience Preparation Day

-• Preparing for a work experience placement
+• How to prepare effectively for a work experience placement

-• Employability skills
+• Developing key employability skills

-• Health and safety
+• Understanding essential health and safety guidelines

 Prior to the Work Experience Placement